strblr/pegase/doc/docs/basic-concepts/Failures-and-warnings.md

     |             ^
 ```

-- If you want to do more elaborated stuff than to simply pretty-print the logs, like processing them programmatically, you have direct access using `logger.warnings` and `logger.failures`.
+- If you want to do more elaborated stuff than to simply pretty-print the logs, like processing them programmatically, you have direct access using the `warnings` and `failures` properties on the result object.
 These are just arrays of objects describing the log events.
-Please see [API > `Logger`](#logger) for more details.
+Please see [API > `Parser`](#parser) for more details.
 - Warnings and failures can also be emitted during AST visits.
 See [Advanced concepts > AST and visitors](#ast-and-visitors).